miromax21/miromaxPod/Readme.md

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding EventSDK as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```swift
 dependencies: [